 How will AF affect you and your life?

 Atrial Fibrillation is a chronic condition and can affect us in many ways.
 AF symptoms vary widely from person to person.
 Palpitations and general fatigue are the two most commonly reported symptoms.
 As the heart rate could be high with AF, minimal exertion can cause significant tachycardia, leading to significant exertional dyspnea.
 Some people might not even know that their hearts are beating irregularly and continue their everyday lives as if nothing has changed, while some patients cannot even tolerate very short episodes of AF.

-So Is it just about symptoms?
-I mean, can it cause any serious harm?
+Is it just about "symptoms" or can it be life-threathening?

 Irregular heartbeat, per se, is not lethal, but when the heart beats irregularly, the chance of blood clots forming in the heart is quite high.
 If a large enough clot forms in the heart, it can move with the blood flow out of the heart.
 Where it goes usually?
 BRAIN, and if the clot is large enough to block a major artery, STROKE happens.
 Depending on how big the clot has been, the stroke could be trivial and temporary (TIA or Transient Ischemic Attack or “Mini-stroke”) or large and devastating or even lethal.
 But, the good news is that these days we have excellent medications to reduce the risk of stroke significantly.

 Is managing AF is all about preventing stroke?